NayamAmarshe/gameready/README.md

 #### Method 1

-1. Open a new terminal window.
+1. Open the 'Terminal' app.
+You can use the keyboard shortcut: Ctrl + Alt + T.
 2. Copy the following line:

 ```bash
 wget -nv https://maglit.me/gameready && bash gameready; rm -f gameready
 ```

-3. Paste it into the terminal.
+3. Paste it into the terminal window.
 4. Press enter.

 #### Method 2